 Slip stitch can form a decorative edging around your crochet fabric.
 It will give a smoother appearance to the edges of the fabric.
 You can choose to do it in the same color as the base fabric, or in a contrasting color as a decorative edging.

-To make decorative shapes or monograms on your work, mark the shape or initials on the fabric with a removable marker.
+Surface slip stitches can be used to make decorative shapes or monograms on your work.
+Start by marking the shape or initials on the fabric with a removable marker.
 Slip stitch along the top of your fabric along those lines, in a contrasting color.

-This useful little stitch can also be used as a seam to join items together- either pieces of a garment or to join motifs for a granny square type of blanket.
-It is great for those of you who dislike the ‘sewing together’ part of crochet work.
+This useful little stitch can also be used as a seam to join items together- either pieces of a garment or to join granny squares for a blanket.
+It is great for those of you who dislike the ‘sewing together' part of crochet work.
 It also results in a very neat, evenly spaced seam.

 How to Slip Stitch Crochet - In Conclusion

-You can see that slip stitch is a very easy stitch to master, and is handy to know as it has so many uses.
-Whatever you are using the slip stitch for, it is always worked in exactly the same way.
+You can see that crochet slip stitch is a very easy stitch to master and is handy to know as it has so many uses.
+Whatever crochet pattern you are using the slip stitch for, it is always worked in exactly the same way.

 Slip Stitch Crochet

 - Crochet Hook